usnistgov/ndn-dpdk/mgmt/README.md

 ## Management API Specification

-`make-spec.ts` program creates a [jrgen](https://www.npmjs.com/package/jrgen) specification file for the management API.
+A [jrgen](https://www.npmjs.com/package/jrgen) specification file is generated in `build/share/ndn-dpdk/jsonrpc2.jrgen.json`.
 It may be consumed by programs that wish to interact with NDN-DPDK management.
-The relevant build target is `make schema`, which writes the spec to `build/share/ndn-dpdk/schema/jsonrpc2.jrgen.json`.